FrozenRidge/dockerfu/README.md

 For instance, our blog (http://blog.frozenridge.co) is a Docker image named `frozenridge/blog`.
 Our marketing homepage (http://frozenridge.co and http://www.frozenridge.co) is a Docker image named `frozenridge/web`.
 With the Prefix Map `frozenridge:frozenridge.co`, Dockerfu will create Hipache routes for http://blog.frozenridge.co to the public web port of the running `frozenridge/blog` Docker container.
 Furthermore, `web` and `www` suffixes are treated specially, such that Dockerfu will create Hipache routes for *both* http://www.frozenridge.co *and* http://frozenridge.co to the public web port of the running `frozenridge/web` Docker container.

+Prefix Maps can be specified with the `--prefixMaps` CLI option.
+E.g. `dockerfu --prefixMaps="frozenridge:frozenridge.co,stridercd:stridercd.com"`.
+Note that multiple maps can be specified comma-separated.
+Additionally, since dockerfu uses rc, these can be stored in a configuration file and loaded via `--config` CLI option.

 ### Exception Maps

 Sometimes you just want to route an arbitrary Docker image to an arbitrary URL, without a convention.
-Exception maps let you do just this.
+Exception maps enable you to do this.
 Say you want to map `frozenridge/gitbackups` to the URL http://gitbackups.com.
 This is easy with the exception map "frozenridge/gitbackups:gitbackups.com".

+Exception Maps can be specified with the `--exceptionMaps` CLI option.
+E.g. `dockerfu --exceptionMaps="frozenridge/gitbackups:gitbackups.com"`.
+Note that multiple maps can be specified comma-separated.
+Additionally, since dockerfu uses rc, these can be stored in a configuration file and loaded via `--config` CLI option.

 Zero-Downtime Updates of Docker Containers with Dockerfu
 ========================================================